Som Rong Pagoda

 The statue depicts the Buddha's position from above, looking down upon sentient beings, clearly seeing all the sufferings of humanity.
 This design also signifies the Buddha's protection over people, as he observes and supports them through all hardships from his elevated perspective.

-Wat Som Rong is not only a place of worship but also a masterpiece of Khmer architecture.
+Som Rong Pagoda is not only a place of worship but also a masterpiece of Khmer architecture.
 With such a breathtaking landscape, you should quickly add this destination to your next travel itinerary.
 Don't forget that Asia King Travel is always here to accompany you on your journey to discover Southeast Asia.

 Suggested for you: 2-Day Cultural exploration of the Mekong Delta